 In the Phase 1b trial, 25 patients with recurrent ovarian cancer received Acelarin at doses from 500 mg/m 2 to 750 mg/m 2 in combination with carboplatin for a maximum of six treatment cycles lasting three weeks each.
-Patients had received on average four prior lines of chemotherapy and had a median age of 64.
-Of the 25 patients enrolled, 23 were evaluable and these patients were characterized by their platinum status: seven were platinum-refractory, 10 were platinum-resistant, four were partially platinum-sensitive and two were platinum-sensitive.
+Patients had received on average four prior lines of chemotherapy and had a median age of 65.
+Of the 25 patients enrolled, 23 were evaluable and these patients were characterized by their platinum status: seven were platinum-refractory, 10 were platinum-resistant, three were partially platinum-sensitive and three were platinum-sensitive.
 Efficacy was evaluated using the RECIST standard scoring system.
 The 23 evaluable patients had received one or more cycles of Acelarin in combination with carboplatin and had at least one follow-up radiographic assessment to measure changes in tumor size.
-Of these patients, one achieved a complete response, with a complete disappearance of all target lesions, and eight achieved a partial response, with at least a 30% decrease in tumor size, although not all of these patients have received a confirmatory scan.
-This resulted in an overall response rate of 39%.
+Of the evaluable patients, one achieved a confirmed complete response, with a complete disappearance of all target lesions, and eight achieved a partial response (four confirmed), with at least a 30% decrease in tumor size.
+This resulted in an overall response rate of 39% (22% confirmed).
 Another 13 patients had tumors that either decreased by up to 30% or increased by less than 20% and were scored as having stable disease.
 This resulted in a disease control rate of 96%.
-The median progression-free survival duration for all 25 patients recruited was 5.7 months and for the evaluable population was 6.2 months.
+The median progression-free survival duration was 6.2 months.
+In all 25 patients, the incidence of Grade 3 and Grade 4 neutropenia and thrombocytopenia was 52% and 28%, respectively.
+The results of the Phase 1b Acelarin trial suggest that Acelarin can be combined with carboplatin at a higher, more optimal carboplatin dose.